Fri Oct 4th / All-in Global / Archived

 WEDNESDAY 11TH FEBRUARY: SLOVENIA

 ♣ Market: The government of Slovenia was against the idea of awarding any licenses to online gambling sites up until the end of 2013.
-The beginning of 2014 saw a fresh gambling law called “New Gaming Act”, a juridical event that was a big step into the good direction for online gambling.
+The beginning of 2014 saw a fresh gambling law called the “New Gaming Act”, a juridical event that was a big step in the good direction for online gambling.
 According to this law, gambling websites wishing to operate on the Slovenian market are bound to apply for a license.
 Even if its population does not exceed 2 million people, Slovenia is not a country to be ignored when it comes to future gaming potential.
 With a monthly average wage of $2701, the small Alpine state in North Balkans enables a competitive lifestyle in the region.
-Read our full evaluation here.
+Click here to contact us and discuss your localisation needs in Slovenian.

 TUESDAY 10TH FEBRUARY: DENMARK